pypy/pypy/rpython/doc/jit/ruleopt.rst

         => int_sub(x, C)

 Variables in the pattern that start with a ``C`` match against constants only.
-However, in this current form the rule is incomplete, because ``C`` is not defined in the target operation.
+However, in this current form the rule is incomplete, because the variable ``C`` that is being used in the target operation is not defined anywhere.
 We will see how to compute it in the next section.

 Computing constants and other intermediate results
 ===================================================

 Sometimes it is necessary to compute intermediate results that are used in the target operation.
-To do that, there can extra assignments between the rule head and the rule target.::
+To do that, there can be extra assignments between the rule head and the rule target.::

     sub_add_consts: int_sub(int_add(x, C1), C2) # incomplete